Cost Your Hemp

 The Cost You Hemp tool is designed for both potential growers and hemp processors.
 Growers will have a guide to their investment risk by identifying all input costs to the point of sale.
 Processors will understand the cost factors when negotiating their contracts with growers.
 Since neither growers nor processors can succeed alone, it is imperative that they understand the primary production costs which affect them both and ultimately appear in the pricing of the end products.

-While there will always be unpredictable factors which affect a crop, there are also many factors that we can control and measure when deciding what to sow.
-The type of soil, suitable seed variety, access to water, equipment and other infrastructure as well as their respective costs can all be identified in advance.
 Managing risk is part and parcel of any farmer’s planning and setting a profitability margin will need to take account of unforeseeable fluctuations in yield and quality.
 Experience and timely advice from agronomists will help to ensure the best chance of success.

 Aside from taking you through all the steps required to cost your crop you will also know the critical questions to put to your suppliers and how these might be reflected in any supply contracts.